 Explores the historical, sociological, and cultural dynamics at the intersection of religion and higher education.
 Students examine the contemporary role of religion in the academy, the rise of secularism, and challenges to the integration of faith and intellectual life.

-The country’s only program of its kind to offer a concentration in Catholic higher education administration.
-Through formative activities, coursework, and professional development, students prepare for leadership roles at vibrant 21st-century Catholic colleges and universities.Learn More
+The country’s only program to offer a concentration in Catholic higher education administration.
+Formative activities, coursework, and professional development, prepare students for leadership at 21st-century Catholic colleges and universities.Executive Ed.D. in Higher Education

-This School of Theology and Ministry interdisciplinary Ph.D. program prepares future leaders and scholars, focusing on religious education that branches out into practical and pastoral theology.
-Students also take courses at the Lynch School and Morrissey College of Arts and Sciences.About the Ph.D. in Theology and Education
+This STM interdisciplinary program prepares future leaders and scholars, focusing on religious education that branches out into practical and pastoral theology.
+Students also take courses at LSEHD and the Morrissey College of Arts and Sciences.About the Ph.D. in Theology and Education